Pezeoma88/Creative-coding-projects/README.md

 # Creative Coding Projects
+By Prince Ezeoma

-A collection of interactive projects built using Java and Processing.
+A collection of interactive Java projects built using Processing, focusing on graphics, animation, and object-oriented design.

 ## Projects
 - Lab 1 – Intro to drawing & animation
-- Lab 2 – Mini Knock Out
+- Lab 2 – Mini Knock Out - Interactive dice-based game
-- Lab 3 - Double Knock Out
+- Lab 3 - Double Knock Out - Two-player game with turn-based logic
-- Lab 4 - Slot Machine
+- Lab 4 - Slot Machine - Object-oriented game with UI and animations
-- BlackJack Game
+- Blackjack Game - Card game with game logic and scoring system

+Each project demonstrates different concepts such as animation, user interaction, and object-oriented programming.

 ## Tools Used
 - Java